CAQH Provider Data – Help Page

 |The CAQH Provider Data Portal is the trusted source and industry standard for collecting provider data used in credentialing.
-In the future, this data can also be used for claims processing, quality assurance, emergency response, member services and more.
+This data can also be used for network directories, coordination of benefits, quality assurance, emergency response, member services and more.

 Healthcare organizations such as health plans and hospitals evaluate physicians and other health care providers with whom they contract to confirm that these providers are adequately trained, certified and/or licensed to provide care.
 One of the most important parts of the credentialing process is the collection and verification of vital data regarding the healthcare provider's education, training, experience, practice history, location, disclosure of any issues impacting their ability to provide care, and other background information.

 Three steps are involved in completing the credentialing process:

-|6.
-Why is administrative simplification for credentialing an important issue?||Administrative simplification of the credentialing process helps providers increase their compliance with an organization’s requirements.
 The paperwork associated with credentialing is a time-consuming task facing physicians, other health care providers, practice managers and healthcare organizations.
 A typical healthcare provider contracts with 10 - 20 healthcare organizations, each requiring the provider to complete an extensive credentialing application.

 |7.
 Where can I get additional information about this solution?

-|Every health plan may use CAQH ProView if they choose to participate.
+|Every health plan may use the CAQH Provider Data Portal if they choose to participate.
 Other healthcare organizations that handle credentialing functions on behalf of health plans – or that have their own need for credentialing –may also choose to use the solution.
 In all cases, providers must submit authorization for a health plan to access their information.

-|There is no cost for physicians and other health care providers to use CAQH ProView.|
+|There is no cost for physicians and other health care providers to use the CAQH Provider Data Portal.

-|You can register online at https://proview.caqh.org/pm.
-Once registered, you can use your CAQH Provider ID and password to access CAQH ProView.|
+|You can register online at https://proview.caqh.org/pm or you will receive registration instructions once a healthcare organization notifies CAQH that you need to access the database.
+Once registered, you can use your CAQH Provider ID and password to access the CAQH Provider Data Portal.

 |11.
 What profile information can I enter for my providers?